Lujainism/saudi-drug-pricing-policy-impact/README.md

 # saudi-drug-pricing-policy-impact

-Code and workflow for my Stanford MS thesis analyzing Saudi Arabia’s 2021 drug pricing policy using econometric (DiD) models.
+This project investigates the impact of Saudi Arabia’s 2021 national drug pricing reform on pharmaceutical launch timelines.
+Using multi-country regulatory approval data (FDA, EMA, MHRA, SFDA) and a Difference-in-Differences (DiD) econometric design, it quantifies how pricing policies influence market entry delays for innovative and high-cost therapies.
+This repository provides the complete code and workflow developed for my Stanford MS thesis,

 ## Data
 Raw data were obtained from **GlobalData**, which requires licensed access and cannot be shared publicly.